 Calciferol Side Effects

-Note: This page contains information about the side effects of ergocalciferol.
-Some of the dosage forms included on this document may not apply to the brand name Calciferol.
+Note: This document contains side effect information about ergocalciferol.
+Some of the dosage forms listed on this page may not apply to the brand name Calciferol.

 For the Consumer